maxozo/qstar/README.md

 Similar approaches combining CNNs and auxiliary data have been used in the field of proteomics for various tasks.
 For example, in protein structure prediction, CNNs have been employed to analyze protein sequences or structural motifs, while auxiliary data such as evolutionary conservation scores or physicochemical properties have been used to enrich the model's understanding of protein structure.
 The combination of image-based features and auxiliary data allows for a more comprehensive representation of the proteins and can improve predictive performance in various proteomic applications.

-## Dataset
-The dataset is a subset of [Kuljanin et al.](https://www.nature.com/articles/s41587-020-00778-3) and consists of a set of reactive fragments and their corresponding binding affinities to specific protein targets (Dataset9):
-- For each reactive fragment, we provide SMILES string and ECFP4 feature
-- For each protein target, we provide Uniprot ID, gene symbol, and the binding site position
-- Binding affinity is provided as competition ratios

 ### Dataset file description
 `competition-ratios.txt`